Frank Lloyd Wright in Oklahoma!

 Heading up to our room was an adventure!
 The oddly shaped core of the building, held 3 elevator shafts... or were there 4?
 I just remember standing in the hall center, surrounded by doors.

 We grinned as we entered the tiny elevator, ready to ride to the 13th floor.

 We stepped out to see a porcelain water fountain, a shiny, brass floor design and 4 guest room doors.

 Our "Glass-Wrapped" Room!

 The hefty door let us into our 430 sq-ft room.
-There are 19 hotel rooms now, but none in 1956.
+Today, there are 19 hotel rooms, but none in 1956.
 The upper floors had been office space and the Price Family penthouse.
 There had been apartments and shops and businesses below.

 What a great office this would have been, back in the day.
 I wouldn't have minded a desk job, with all those windows to distract me.
 Lots of sunshine too!
 The sheer curtains kept us from being blinded by sunlight.

 Once inside the confusing structure, we started to make connections with what we'd seen of the exterior.
 Those long, horizontal windows weren't so visible from the outside.

 Once inside, we could actually open the windows to let in air.
 Some of the exterior copper panels worked like sun shades... just like leaves on tree branches!
 This was all pretty fun and curious!

 Don and I were both giddy, absorbing every nook and cranny.
 The shape of the room, was playfully geometric.
 No right angles.